KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/index.md

 !!! note

-    This video is missing a Homebrew walkthrough.
+    This video is missing a Homebrew and Quadlet walkthrough.

 https://www.youtube.com/watch?v=ITuT23YrgPs